ablomm/ablomm-cpu/docs/cpu/cpu.md

 The CPU will be paused when the `en` port is clear.

-The CPU will be reset when `rst` is set.
+The CPU will be reset on a rising edge of `rst`.